An Artist's Journey

 Needless to say, my daughter was born after we had been married for 10 years, and she was planned.
 When looking back, I often wonder if it was my plan or if my environment played a significant role.

 So, while deep within the rollercoaster of motherhood, I questioned the decision.
-I have little doubt other women have been and continue to be caught in this quagmire.
+I have little doubt that other women have been and continue to be caught in this quagmire.

 There were times when I wanted to run away from the little human who had turned into a dramatic and emotionally charged teenager and her father, who did little to ease my pain during this time.
 I admit to holding most of this angst inside, thus referencing explosions and fury and endangering my soul.